keemax/xenophage-puzzle-solver/README.md

-# xenophage-puzzle-solver
+# xenophage puzzle solver
-Solver for puzzle found in Destiny 2 quest for Xenophage
+Solver for puzzles found in lost sectors in the Destiny 2 quest for Xenophage.